wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 3.Can i define the top margin for share buttons block?

-Yes, admin can define the top margin from plugins settings page
+Yes, admin can define the top margin from plugin settings page